CollectionBuilder/cb-docs/docs/software/ruby_mac.md

 ## Install Ruby

-- Check the [Ruby download page](https://www.ruby-lang.org/en/downloads/){:target="_blank" rel="noopener"} to find the latest stable version number.
+- Check the [Ruby download page](https://www.ruby-lang.org/en/downloads/) to find the latest stable version number.
 For example, in Oct 2024, the current stable version was "3.3.5".
 (You do not need to download anything, just check the version number!)
 - Back in your terminal, install the latest version of ruby by copy/pasting or typing:
 ```
 rbenv install 3.3.5